CatalinaFonsecaSilva/Final-Project-SPA---React/README.md

 # The Endless Yarn

-The Endless Yarn is a personal project done during my learning period at DCI _(https://digitalcareerinstitute.org/de/)_.
+The Endless Yarn is a personal project done during my learning period at DCI _(https://digitalcareerinstitute.org/de/)_ to finalize the Single Page Application module.

 ## Objective: